arekavandi/arekavandi.github.io/_pages/cv.md

 Academic Roles
 ======
-* Research Fellow – AI-Human Teams for Cybersecurity at Computing and Information Systems, The Unversity of Melbourne, November 2023 - Present.
+* Research Fellow – AI-Human Teams for Cybersecurity at School of Computing and Information Systems, The Unversity of Melbourne, November 2023 - Present.
 * Guest Academic at School of Mathematics and Statistics, The University of Melbourne, March 2022 - Present.
-* Research Fellow - Deep learning and Computer Vision at Computer Science and Software Engineering, The Unversity of Western Australia, September 2021 - October 2023.
+* Research Fellow - Deep learning and Computer Vision at Department of Computer Science and Software Engineering, The Unversity of Western Australia, September 2021 - October 2023.
 * Visiting Researcher at Nuffield Department of Clinical Neurosciences , University of Oxford, May 2023 - July 2023.

 Education